Melih199/Exp_rob_assignment_2/README.md

 # Rosbot_sim Branch

 Welcome to the `Rosbot_sim` branch of the Experimental Robotics Laboratory - ROS Package Assignment repository.
-This branch is dedicated to simulating the Husarion ROSbot 2R for the second assignment of the Experimental Robotics Laboratory course.
+This branch is dedicated to work-on the real robot Husarion ROSbot 2R for the second assignment of the Experimental Robotics Laboratory course.

 ## Dependencies